-Philip Miller is in his first year as an assistant coach with the Tulane Green Wave, bringing a variety of experience along with him from his previous coaching stops, including his most recent stop as an assistant coach from 2012 to 2014 at Sam Houston State.
+Philip Miller is in his second year as an assistant coach with the Tulane Green Wave, bringing a variety of experience along with him from his previous coaching stops, including his most recent stop as an assistant coach from 2012 to 2014 at Sam Houston State.

 Miller's last stop at SHSU was his second stint at the school, as he also served as an assistant at the school from 2006-09 before taking a job as an assistant coach at his alma mater, Northwestern State, for the 2010 and 2011 seasons.

 In all six of his years as an assistant at SHSU, the Bearkats were NCAA Regional participants.
 During his second stint with the program, Miller was instrumental in leading the Bearkats to three straight Southland Conference regular-season titles.

 The 2014 Bearkats went 43-19 while earning a berth into the NCAA Fort Worth Regional.
 The 43 wins were the second-most in a single-season in Bearkats history since joining the Division I ranks in 1987.
 The Bearkats opened Regional play with a 2-1 victory over Dallas Baptist before falling to TCU in the second-longest NCAA postseason game in NCAA history: a 22-inning, 3-2 loss.
 The Bearkats bounced back with a 9-2 win over Siena to play for a regional championship on June 1, falling to TCU by a score of 6-1.

 The 2013 squad won 14-of-15 games down the stretch to clinch the Southland title and solidify their status as an at-large candidate.
 The league championship and strong non-conference schedule earned the Bearkats a second consecutive No. 3 seed, this time at the Baton Rouge, Louisiana, NCAA Regional.